-Brad is the Director for Engineering and Technology
+Brad is the Chief Technology Officer

 Brad graduated from the RMIT with a degree in Aerospace Engineering.
 He secured a graduate position at the Government Aircraft Factories in the Guided Weapons Design and Development Group, as an aerodynamicist and flight control engineer where he took the lead on the introduction of a real-time digital flight simulation capability.